Caostick/ECS/README.md

 Deinitialization
 ----------------
 ```
-// Finish all commands which still can be stored in ecs command biffers
+// Finish all commands which still can be stored in ecs command buffers
 world.FinishAllCommands();

 world.Release();